-- I found these white chocolate melting wafers to be the best to work with.
+These melting wafers are the best to work with.
 (Not the same white chocolate you see in the photo.)

 I’ve found white chocolate melting wafers the easiest to use but you can use any good quality white chocolate.
 The softer the white chocolate is at room temperature, the quicker the matcha chocolate will melt in your hands, which makes it messier to eat.

 You can double boil the chocolate but microwaving it for 30 seconds is SO much quicker.
 I don’t have a microwave (I know) so I double boiled it.